Government Medical College, Chandrapur

-The college was started in the premises of District T.B Hospital (100 beds).
+Named after Marotrao Kannamwar, 2nd Chief Minister of Maharashtra Govt.
+Medical College was started in the premises of District T.B Hospital (100 beds).
 The District Civil Hospital (100 beds) and District T.B Hospital, both run by public health department of Maharashtra were merged.

 New GMCC campus is under construction, off the Chandrapur Bypass road, on 50 acre of land, at an estimated cost of Rs 600 crores.
 A Cancer hospital will also be established in the campus by TATA Cancer Care Foundation and Government of Maharashtra.